Sawangg/homelab/README.md

 # Homelab 🏡

 State of the art multi-cluster GitOps repository for homelab use.
-Currently used with my bare metal Kubernetes clusters at home to host a bunch of useful apps.
+Currently used with my bare metal Kubernetes clusters at home to host a bunch of useful open-source apps.

 ## 🏗️ Infrastructure